About apparent superluminal drives in generic gravity theories: Introduction

 \section{Introduction}

-Since the introduction of the \emph{Alcubierre bubble} \cite{alcubierre} or the \emph{Krasnikov tube} \cite{krasnikov}, there has been a growing interest in the concept of time advance in General Relativity as well as in modified theories of gravity.
+After the introduction of the \emph{Alcubierre bubble} \cite{alcubierre} or the \emph{Krasnikov tube} \cite{krasnikov}, there has been a growing interest in the topic of time advance in General Relativity as well as in modified theories of gravity.
 The Alcubierre bubble is a space time in which it is possible to make a round trip from two stars $A$ and $B$ separated by a proper distance $D$ in such a way that a fixed observer at the star $A$ measures the proper time for the trip as less than $2D/c$.
-In fact, this time can be made arbitrary small.
+In fact, the duration of this travel can be made arbitrary small.
 This fact does not indicate that the observers travel faster than light, as they are traveling inside their light cone.
 The Alcubierre constructions employ the fact that, for two comoving observers in an expanding universe, the rate of change of the proper distance to the proper time may be larger than $c$ or much more smaller, if there is contraction instead of expansion.
-The Alcubierre space time is Minkowski almost everywhere, except at a bubble around the traveler which endures only for a finite time, designed for making the round trip proper time measured by an observer at the star $A$ as small as possible.
+The Alcubierre space time is Minkowski almost everywhere, except at a bubble around the traveler which endures only for a finite time.
+This bubble is specially designed for making the proper time of the trip measured by an observer at the star $A$ as small as possible.
 Details can be found in \cite{alcubierre}.